CRPS (or RSD) The ER, Hospitals, Needles and Surgery - Are There Precautions I Should Take?

 5) When doing the IV prior to going into the OR (or anytime blood work is done actually) they need to;

-b) Have it done by the most experienced person on the floor, preferably someone from the Anesthesia department.
+b) Have it done by the most experienced person on the floor, preferably someone from the Anesthesia department or better yet, the Anesthesiologist him/herself.

-These things may reduce the probability of venipuncture CRPS; of your existing CRPS being aggravated by the needle insertion; of the IV fluid causing your limb temperature to drop; and of the blood vessels contracting.
+These things may reduce the probability of venipuncture CRPS; of your existing CRPS being aggravated by the needle insertion; of the IV fluid causing your limb temperature to drop; or of the blood vessels contracting.
 All causing a spike in your pain that can last long after your surgery is over.
+None of these things are difficult for the staff to do and it may save you days, weeks, months or longer of much increased pain.

 a, b, and c can be tricky things to discuss/request just prior to your procedure.
 I know.
 I have experienced this quite a few times, but I have also experienced the problems that arise from an inexperienced nurse having issues with the insertion of the needle and causing a small CRPS flare.
 It isn't worth the flare not to be a little embarrassed or to cause them a little embarrassment.
 Only recently I had a nurse with many decades of experience who had a significant problem starting my IV and it caused a severe problem with my arm; bruising and a lot of pain for a few days.
 CRPS can cause the veins to collapse once the needle is inserted, cause them to move, and other issues making it very difficult for a nurse to get the IV started.
 Make sure you let them know ahead of time of the difficulties and do all you can to minimize any potential problems.